mkhaled87/SENSE/README.md

 Installation
 ============

+SENSE comes in the form of header files.
+Users compile any of the provided examples or compose their own examples and then run them.
+Examples generate symbolic controller files that can be simulated using one of the provided interfaces.
+Also, an implementation C++/VHDL/Verilog code can be generated automatically from the synthesized NCS controllers using the provided helper tool 'tools/bdd2implement'.

 Requirements
 ------------
 - A C++ and C compiler installed and accesible in a Unix-like environment.
 Linux and MacOS should be fine.
 Windows with Ubuntu bash or MSYS-2 is also OK.